-Miso Soup is the original health food, it’s an easy, umami rich soup recipe made with fermented bean paste that has been nourishing the Japanese for centuries ~ and you can make this delicious super food soup for yourself in just minutes!
+Miso Soup is the original health food, it’s an easy, umami rich soup recipe made with fermented bean paste that has been nourishing the Japanese for centuries ~ and you can make this delicious vegan soup for yourself in just minutes!

 Miso soup was one of the first things I cooked for myself when I was in college.
 It’s a staple in Japan, and you’ve probably had it in Japanese restaurants.
 The soup is basically a thin miso infused broth, and when you get it in restaurants it usually has very little in it, maybe a slice or two of scallion floating around.
 But it can also made heartier with tofu, mushrooms, seaweed, green onions, and potatoes, among other things.